tamirmayb/bigpanda/README.md

 # BigPanda Back-end Task

 ## Implement a Non Blocking Producer/Consumer stream processing service that exposes an HTTP api.
-Using a given blackbox executable which generates infinite stream of lines of event data encoded in JSON.
+Use a given blackbox executable which generates infinite stream of lines of event data encoded in JSON.

 Author: Tamir Mayblat